 - Ecology and behavior of the Red Hills salamander (Phaeognathus hubrichti)

-- Body size in Desmognathine (Dusky) salamanders
+- Body size and ecology of Desmognathine (Dusky) salamanders